 Despite the traditional predominance of anti-communism identity politics, Việt kiều are politically diverse as well.
 The regional emigrant community of Việt Kiều from the French colonial era tends to align with the communist movement and the government of Vietnam (Goscha, 2013).
 The same holds for the pre-War community in France as well, but this changes post-War: Bousquet observed that the earlier cohort were generally leftist and pro-Hanoi; those arriving after 1975 were primarily war refugees and tended to be anti-communists (Bousquet, 1991).

 Indeed, staunch anti-communism is traditionally a central feature of the majority of the Vietnamese diaspora population, based simply on the sheer numbers that exited as refugees/exiles (Dorais, 2001; Hoang, 2016; Valverde, 2012).
-However, post-war, besides the refugee Việt kiều, there were also ‘government Việt kiều’, sent out by the Vietnamese communist state to study or work abroad, mostly to former SoViệt bloc countries; moreover, newer waves of migrants in the modern era (since 1990s) include those born under the communist state and emigrating to pursue their own work or study abroad opportunities (Y. W. Chan & Tran, 2011; Miller, 2015; A. T. Nguyen, 2015; T. Nguyen, 2017).
+However, post-war, besides the refugee Việt kiều, there were also ‘government Việt kiều’, sent out by the Vietnamese communist state to study or work abroad, mostly to former Soviet bloc countries; moreover, newer waves of migrants in the modern era (since 1990s) include those born under the communist state and emigrating to pursue their own work or study abroad opportunities (Y. W. Chan & Tran, 2011; Miller, 2015; A. T. Nguyen, 2015; T. Nguyen, 2017).
 Scholars have increasingly noted heterogeneity within the refugee Việt kiều as well, and the need to transcend overly simplistic anti-communist identity politics in defining them (Le, 2015; A. T. Nguyen, 2015; Phan, 2015).

 Another element of the diversity of the Vietnamese diaspora is ethnicity: overseas Vietnamese of Chinese ethnicity are a distinct sub-class of Vietnamese (both historically, in Vietnam, and as a part of the current Vietnamese diaspora).
 This community, in the past considered ‘Hoa kiều’ (overseas Chinese) within Vietnam, had its own exacerbated conditions in post-War Vietnam due to historical discrimination and Chinese-Vietnamese diplomatic fallout, and formed the bulk of the ‘boat people’ comprising the second exodus wave in 1978-79 (Y. W. Chan, 2012).
 However, they would ultimately be lumped into the overall Vietnamese diaspora and could actually return as Việt kiều, much as any other overseas Vietnamese (Y. W. Chan, 2013).